edneyosf/Edconv/README.md

 # Edconv

-**An intuitive FFmpeg front-end for converting movies, shows and music.**

-**Edconv** is a lightweight and user-friendly interface that simplifies the power of FFmpeg.
+**Edconv** is a lightweight and user-friendly interface that simplifies the power of **FFmpeg**.
 It's designed for fast and efficient conversion of video and audio files.

 ---